• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Are we in the comfort season yet?
-Hearty beef stew anyone?
-When everyone’s hungry and you need to get quick and easy beef stew on the table, this Instant Pot Beef Stew recipe is what you need!
-You’ll brown the meat and cook the potatoes all in one pot for the ultimate convenient meal.
-Irish Beef Stew!
-And if you are hungry for more Instant Pot recipes you might also try Instant Pot Corned Beef and Cabbage or Instant Pot Country Style Pork Ribs next.
+Are we in the St. Patrick's season yet?
+Hearty beef stew anyone or Irish Soda Bread with Whiskey Raisins?
+When everyone's hungry and you need to get quick and easy beef stew on the table, this Irish Beef Stew recipe is what you need!
+Simply

 Jump to: